Concepts

 Enable/disable

-• S-mode transponders: Unfortunately, there is no support for S-mode in VATSIM and most importantly in the pilot clients, so we must use some other information to simulate a mode-S transponder.
+- S-mode transponders: Unfortunately, there is no support for S-mode in VATSIM and most importantly in the pilot clients, so we must use some other information to simulate a mode-S transponder.
 EuroScope does this trick by using the equipment code in the flight plan’s remark section.
 Check the SB3/SB4 documentation about the codes.
-The default value of this field is IEFGRWQ, which means any aircraft using any of these letters in its equipment code will be regarded as mode-S equipped.
+In case you are using FAA equipment codes, then the default value of this field is IEFGRWQ.
+For ICAO equipment codes use EHILS as default.
+Any aircraft using any of these letters in its equipment code will be regarded as mode-S equipped.
 That includes nearly all RNAV capable aircraft.
 To disable all mode-S features, simply clear this field.

 Symbology dialog